• Home

 What You’ll Need

 Most of this is probably already in your kitchen.
-If not, you can find everything at any grocery store at a reasonable price.
+If not, you can find everything at a reasonable price at any grocery store.

 Main Ingredients

 Canned Chickpeas (2 cans, 15 oz each): The protein powerhouse of this dish.
 Drain and rinse them—they absorb the curry flavors beautifully.
-Canned beans are one of the best budget ingredients out there.
+Canned beans are among the best budget-friendly ingredients out there.
 While other white beans can be substituted, chickpeas offer the ideal texture for curry.

 Crushed Tomatoes (1 can, 14 oz): Forms the rich, saucy base.
 Diced tomatoes work too, or use tomato paste diluted with water for a more concentrated flavor.
 Whatever’s cheapest.

-Full-Fat Coconut Milk (1 can, 14 oz): This substance is what makes the curry creamy and rich.
+Full-Fat Coconut Milk (1 can, 14 oz): This ingredient makes the curry creamy and rich.
 Don’t use light coconut milk—the texture won’t be the same.
 Full-fat is essential for that restaurant-quality finish.

 Onion, Garlic, and Ginger: The aromatic base.
 One medium onion, 3-4 cloves of garlic, and about an inch of fresh ginger.
 These three ingredients create a depth of flavor that can’t be replicated.
 Pre-minced versions are a convenient option.